godziller/dijkstra_project/report/REPORT.md

 As the only difference between these are the ability to update the weight/priority of a Vertex, this is where we should focus our attention on.
 Why would the lack of an `update_key()` mechanism have such a dramatic impact?

 The reason is, the PQ will add duplicate keys for a vertex if a more favourable weight is discovered through dijksta.
 While the queue is priority ordered, which allows dijksta still to perform with **accuracy**, it does however mean the PQ will suffer more because the queue length will grow as duplicates are added.
 Thus for the `remove_min()`, which is O(n) for the APQ, will grow in cost as duplicates are added.
 Thus, be less performant.
 This is why, while the pattern is similar, there is a stepwise degradation in performance for the PQ in comparison to the APQ.

+## Citations, Tools and Reuse

+This section to clearly describe what was reused vs. created from scratch

+- I reused the Graph implementation (`graph.py`) from earlier Semester 2 graph labs 4.
+- The reused the PQBinaryHeap implementation from Semester 1 Lab 7.
+This provided the basis for my APQBinaryHeap implementation (`apq_binary_heap.py`).
+- L12-AdaptablePriorityQueue provided the inspiration for both my `PriorityQueue` and `APQUnsortedList` implementation.
+- Google was used to help me with creating the directory structure.
+My start was very messy and I was loosing my way, so I searched for best practices in directory structure.
+- The test harness in tests/ was generated from ChatGPT - this inspired by my research on directory layout.
+As tests are not part of the assignment, I chose this path.
+Initially I thought it was overkill, but I was thankful when I changed my graph implementation mid way and this helped me catch a bug early.
+- I used PyCharm as my development environment, and used the breakpoint/debug feature to help me especially with the dijkstra algorithm.
+- I used PyCharm's pdf generator to generate my pdf from this markdown file.
+- I used a mermaid plugin (https://mermaid.js.org/) to create my class diagram